Charles Frederick Crocker: Legacy

 Crocker was survived by three children: Mary Crocker (who would later marry the congressman Francis Burton Harrison), Charles Templeton Crocker (who became a noted scientist), and Jennie Adeline Crocker.

 Crocker was notably active in public affairs, serving as one of the Regents of the University of California (appointed in 1888 by Governor Waterman), as president of the California Academy of Sciences, and as a trustee of Stanford University.

 Family members

 Crocker's brothers were banker and investor William H. Crocker, president of the Crocker Bank and George Crocker, second vice-president of the Southern Pacific Railroad.
-His cousin was the mystic, princess and author Aimee Crocker.
+His cousin was the mystic, princess and author Aimée Crocker.
 His uncle Edwin B. Crocker built Sacramento's Crocker Art Museum.